 In 1864, the German studio photographer Jacob Wothly patented his invention of the Wothlytype, a process of using uranium salts in addition to silver for photographic prints.
 The technique was intended to overcome the problem of fading common to albumen prints; however, the results suffered from the same problem and the Wothlytpye was never widely adopted.

-In 1864, the German studio photographer Jacob Wothly patented his invention of the Wothlytype, a process of using salts in addition to silver for photographic prints.
+In 1864, the German studio photographer Jacob Wothly patented his invention of the Wothlytype, a process of using uranium salts in addition to silver for photographic prints.
 The technique was intended to overcome the problem of fading common to albumen prints; however, the results suffered from the same problem and the Wothlytpye was never widely adopted.
 In 1865, the French photographer Mangel du Mesnil, who had previously worked as a daguerreotypist in Mexico and Latin America, founded the Société Francaise de Wothlytypie in Paris after taking out the French and Belgian patents for the process.
-This photograph provides evidence of the professional partnership shared by these two early pioneers of photographic chemistry; the was exhibited separately by both Wothly and Mangel du Mesnil in Vienna (1864) and Paris (1865) under variant titles, and is believed to be a sample photograph sent to individuals interested in licensing the process.
+This photograph provides evidence of the professional partnership shared by these two early pioneers of photographic chemistry; the image was exhibited separately by both Wothly and Mangel du Mesnil in Vienna (1864) and Paris (1865) under variant titles, and is believed to be a sample photograph sent to individuals interested in licensing the process.
 In addition to its unusual process, this photograph is noteworthy for its droll subject – a mise en scène of three Italian shepherds picnicking on a studio floor.

-Title: Hirten / Pifferari Brotzeit
+Title: Hirten / Pifferari mit Brotzeit

 Artist: Jacob Wothly (German, 1823–1873)